History of air traffic control in the United Kingdom: Coordinating organisation

 On Monday 10 December 1962, Julian Amery, the Minister for Aviation, announced the new National Air Traffic Control Services, with a central controller.
 Military air traffic control was controlled by the Military Air Traffic Organisation.

 The Air Traffic Control Board, chaired by Sir Frederick Brundrett from 1959 to 1974, looked into Britain's airspace navigation.

 The headquarters of Britain's air traffic control in December 1962 was to be Woburn Place in central London.
 Eight civilian radar sites were to open during 1963, including the former RAF Kilchiaran on the Isle of Islay, in the Inner Hebrides, and the former RAF Winkleigh in central Devon.

 The precision approach radar SLA-3C was ordered from STC in 1962 for civilian airports; the SLA-3B had previously been ordered for military purposes.
 12 more SLA-3C sets were ordered for the RAF in October 1963, costing £750,000.

 In 1963, the RAF ordered the Plessey AR-1 (an airport surveillance radar or ASR) for its terminal approach radar, a 75 mi range.

 From 1 July 1965, all new aircraft for British airlines had to be fitted with a flight recorder.
 BEA chose the Plessey PV710.
 From 9 November 1965, the ICAO had an aviation safety conference in Montreal.
 Discussions were about the compulsory fitting of crash-proof air data recorders.
 BOAC had Epsilon recorders fitted from 1966.

 The Mediator system was announced on 8 July 1965.
-In 1967 Blind Man-Mediator was to cost £25 million.
+In 1967, Mediator was to cost £25 million.
 Two similar air traffic hubs would be built, at West Drayton and Preston, but only West Drayton was eventually built as a hub.
 Mediator worked by building a large mathematical model of aircraft movements, so needed enough computing capacity.

 The new West Drayton building was designed by GMW Architects.
 The new centre was first shown to public on 18 May 1966, being mostly designed by Plessey since around 1956.
 The London Terminal Control Centre at RAF West Drayton opened in November 1966, but only received radar coverage in 1971; previous to that, Southern Radar had been headquartered at RAF Sopley in Hampshire from 1959.

 West Drayton opened with a Myriad system for the military computer.
 The £1.2 million Myriad computer was ordered in 1966, to begin operating in 1969 as a flight plan processing system.